 How does it work?

-Our two-year graduate programme supports veterinary surgeons who have recently completed their degrees to complete veterinary training at one of our surgeries across the North West, North Wales, Shropshire and Yorkshire.
+Our graduate programme supports veterinary surgeons who have recently completed their degrees to complete veterinary training at one of our surgeries across the North West, North Wales, Shropshire and Yorkshire.
 As a Junior Vet, you are supported by our dedicated team and your host surgery throughout, ensuring you have the best start to your veterinary career.

 You’ll see lots of sick pets, so you’ll gain experience and skills in managing your own first-opinion cases quickly.
 But don’t worry, we’re not going to throw you in at the deep end.
 Your working day is structured with lots of admin time and breaks.
 Your consult time and the number of operations that you’ll be expected to complete will gradually increase over time, and you’ll be supported by an experienced team around you, as well as your VetGDP Advisor, along the way.

 About the programme

 Our programme supports you in completing your junior vet training by giving you the opportunity to work and train at one of our surgeries who partner with the RCVS VetGDP.
 The training completed whilst on the programme counts towards your CPD allowing you to continue towards general practice or specialisation.